AgregoreWeb/agregore-browser/README.md

 `NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.

+## Fetch API for `gemini://`

+### `fetch('gemini://hostname/path')`

+You can currently fetch pages from Gemini.
+The status codes from requests are multiplied by `10`.
+When the interface returns a `text/gemini` page, it will be rendered to HTML with agregore-provided styling.
+`100` and `110` status codes mean that you should be supplying data in the query string of the URL.
+There's currently no support for certificate management stuff.

 ## Contributing